iamkirankumaryadav/DAX/README.md

 ### Calculated Columns

 - Column computed using a `DAX` language.
+- Calcualated column is always executed for one `row`
-- Computed row by row and stored in the model.
+- Calculation happens `row` by `row` and stored in the model.

 ### Calculated Measures

-- Computed at aggregate level.
+- Computed at `aggregate` or `report` level.
+- Uses tables and aggregators.
 - Column cannot be directly referenced in the Measure, it will be always surrounded by some `Aggregate` function.

 ### Important Terms